edthedev/Learn_RobotFramework_IllinoisPTR/ReadMe.md

 Robotframework is cross platform, but these installation instructions are Windows-specific.

-Install steps on Mac or Linux should actually be slightly simpler, but I do not want to publish them without testing them.
-A pull request to add Windows or Linux install instructions would be welcomed.
+Install steps on Apple/Macintosh or Linux should actually be slightly simpler, but I do not want to publish them without testing them.
+A pull request to add Apple or Linux install instructions would be welcomed.

 Requirements:
   - Python3 (be sure to include tk / tkinter library)